margaretmf/margaretmf.github.io/resume.md

 Data Analyst, Data Ambassador, Project Manager
 July 2016 - Present
 * Clients: Community-Based Care Florida, Accountability Counsel, American Red Cross, Global Financial Integrity, DC Office of the CTO, Community Based Care Florida
-* Collaborated to develop maps, machine learning feachers, a foster care case complexity score, and more on a teams of volunteers in-person and remotely (tools used include SQL, R, Python, Git, Trello, Amazon)
+* Collaborated to develop maps, machine learning features, a foster care case complexity score, and more on a teams of volunteers in-person and remotely (tools used include SQL, R, Python, Git, Trello, Amazon)

 ### Compass Pro Bono
 Strategic Alignment Consultant
 October 2016 - Present
 * Clients: Jubilee Jumpstart, Homeless Children's Playtime Project
-* Develop and design surveys to understand organizational stakeholders' opinions on organizational change
+* Develop and design surveys to understand organizational stakeholders' opinions on organizational change (expansion and relocation)
-* Collect and analyze data to develop strategic recommendations on organizational change
+* Collect and analyze data to develop strategic recommendations on organizational change (expansion and relocation)
 * Participate in board's strategic planning and alignment meetings
 * Meet with a team of MBA and JD graudates once to twice per month